-We emphasize that the observed protein condensation is not caused by a change in the protein structure induced by CdCl2, ZnCl2 or other multivalent salts; this was demonstrated in previous work using Fourier transform infrared (FTIR) and circular dichroism spectroscopy for a broad protein and salt concentration range.
-31,48 Both techniques indicate no significant change in the secondary structure of the protein.
-Moreover, the successful growth of high-quality crystals and fine structural analysis confirm that the proteins are still in their native state.
-38,47
+We emphasize that the observed protein condensation is not caused by changing of the protein structure induced by CdCl2, ZnCl2 or other multivalent salts, as demonstrated in previous work using Fourier transform infrared (FTIR) and circular dichroism spectroscopy for a broad protein and salt concentration range .
+Both techniques indicate no significant change on the secondary structure of the protein.
+Moreover, the successful growth of high-quality crystals and fine structural analysis confirm that the proteins are still in their native state .